ipfs/kubo/README.md

 $ sudo mount --bind ~/.ipfs ~/snap/ipfs/common
 ```

-If you want something more sophisticated to escape the snap confinement, we recommend using a different method to install `go-ipfs` so that it is not subject to snap confinement.
+If you want something more sophisticated to escape the snap confinement, we recommend using a different method to install kubo so that it is not subject to snap confinement.

 #### macOS package managers